 Having taught art to children and adults for more than 12 years Ruth has some great advice for students that may find drawing particularly challenging.
-We caught up with Ruth to glean some of her creative wisdom ahead of her visit to SST HQ later this month, when she will be filming some tips on how to draw, paint and design.
+As guest tutor on our brand new Drawing for Design course, we caught up with Ruth to glean some of her creative wisdom on how to draw, paint and design.

 What was your first memory of Art?
 Who taught or encouraged you?

 According to my Mum, I didn’t show any ability in Art when I was very young.
 My first memory of being recognised for my ability was in my second year at grammar School aged 12.
 I was clearly a late starter!
 I didn’t enjoy school but loved my Art lessons.

 I would like to say that I had an inspirational teacher but that wouldn’t be strictly true as my teacher had his favourites and usually ignored the rest of the class.
 Fortunately, I was one of these favourites so did receive more attention than most, but I can’t say that he was the person who ‘set me on the path’ into the Art world.

 To be honest my brother was probably the person who did that by giving me all his Art materials when he left home for college.
 I started to experiment with oil paints copying from art books and calendars.
 The first painting that I framed was a copy of a Heaton Cooper and I still have that hung in my studio today!

 How much of your current success do you attribute to your training.
 How much did it add to the artist you are today?